Trip Planning for Lionhead Range

 Blowing Snow

-Friday: A 30 percent chance of snow, mainly after noon.
-Partly sunny, with a high near 28.
-South southwest wind 6 to 11 mph.
+Monday: Snow likely, mainly before 11am.
+Patchy blowing snow.
+Partly sunny, with a high near 30.
+Breezy, with a southwest wind 20 to 22 mph, with gusts as high as 30 mph.
+Chance of precipitation is 60%.
 New snow accumulation of less than a half inch possible.

 Chance Snow